RSEToolkit/rse-competencies-toolkit/README.md

 ### Current Status

 - [x] Initial Research
-- [ ] Initial Development <-- You are Here
+- [ ] Initial Development <-- We are Here
 - [ ] Minimum viable product
 - [ ] Alpha Release
 - [ ] Feature-Complete Release

 ### Support Needed

-We need support in the following areas.
-If you have an hour to contribute, please
+We need support and feedback in the following areas.
+Contributions of all sizes are welcome.

 #### Defining the skills framework